DongTran2003/SQL_Project_Job_Analysi/README.md

 # Tools and techniques
 In order to fully explore the job market for data analysts, I utilised the following important tools:
-- **SQL**: for querying and analysis of job postings data
+- **SQL**: for querying and analyzing of job postings data
 - **PostgreSQL**: database management system for handling the job posting data.
 - **PowerBI**: for visualizations of findings and insights
 - **VS Code**: an editor for writing and running SQL code.
 - **Git & GitHub**: for project tracking, version control, and script and analysis sharing.
 # Data exploration
-This section explores the dataset to better comprehend what our dataset is about
+This section explores the dataset to better understand what our dataset is about.

-![relational schema of the dataset](Assets/relational_schema.png)
+![relational schema of the dataset](Assets/relational_schema.png) *The relational schema of the dataset*

- First, we need to see total number of DA jobs in the USA
+ First, we need to see total number of job postings in the USA
 ```SQL
 SELECT
     COUNT(*) AS number_of_post